The cathedral will be open for:

 Seating All seating will be unreserved unless you have indicated when booking that you are a wheelchair user, accompanied by a carer, or attending with children 12 and under (they need their own tickets).
 We have six pairs of chairs in the nave by the side aisles for use by households; please could we encourage you not to rearrange other chairs in the nave.
 Thank you.

 Toilets: There will be limited toilet facilities available in the cathedral.

-During the service: At services of Holy Communion, the invitation to the share the Peace is omitted from our services for the time being; please would you kindly remain in your place at this point.
+During the service: At services of Holy Communion, the invitation to the share the Peace is omitted for the time being; please would you kindly remain in your place at this point.
 When it comes to the distribution of Communion, a verger will guide you to come forward for Communion or a blessing; there are markings on the floor to help you to preserve social distancing.
 Communion will be given in one kind – the bread only, given to the hand in silence.
 Please be assured that we are taking very careful precautions regarding its handling.
 Gluten free wafers are available upon request.
 Blessings will be given silently and without physical contact.
 After you have received Communion or a blessing, please return to your seat via the south aisle – on the right as you look at the altar.

 Leaving the service: After the service, you will be encouraged to leave the cathedral promptly and safely, and to move away from the entrance so others can leave safely.
 At choral services, the choir will remain in their places until the congregation has left.
 At the present time, we are not able to offer refreshments after the 1100 Sunday Eucharist.
 The cathedral will then be closed for cleaning before the next service.

-- The cathedral's guided tours are suspended until further.
+- The cathedral's guided tours are suspended until further notice.